bsdpot/pot-book/docs/QuickStart.md

 The advantage of this approach, is that `fscomp` are recognized by the `pot` framework, and a set of features is provided, like snapshot, rollback and clone.

 ### Second volume type: an already existent dataset
-It could happen that you want to attach to a `pot` a pre-existing ZFS dataset and you don't want to create an emtpy `fscomp` and move all data there.
+It could happen that you want to attach to a `pot` a pre-existing ZFS dataset and you don't want to create an empty `fscomp` and move all data there.

 To add and external ZFS dataset, the command would be:
 ```console